-Personal property includes motor vehicles, boats, campers, trailers, singlewide mobile homes with wheels and axle attached and airplanes.
+Personal property includes motor vehicles, boats, campers, trailers, single-wide mobile homes and double-wide mobile homes with the moving hitch, wheels, and axle attached, and airplanes.
 Anyone who owns any of these items on January 1, (excluding licensed motor vehicles) must list them with the Tax Department during the month of January each year.
 If a property tax listing form, also known as an abstract of taxable property, is not received in the mail, please call our office at 910-798-7300 to request one.
 A 10% late listing penalty will be charged for anyone not listing their required property with the Tax Department before the January 31st deadline.
 If January 31st falls on a weekend the next business day will be the deadline.

 Licensed Motor Vehicles